A/B testing

-This article will show you how to use an A/B test and describe its components, exemplifying through a set of Use Cases.
+This article explains how to use an A/B test and describes its components, exemplifying through a set of Use Cases.

 A/B testing compares two versions of either a webpage, email campaign, or an aspect in a scenario to evaluate which performs best.
 With the different variants shown to your customers, you can determine which version is the most effective with data-backed evidence.